 - where C^k is the length of the tour T^k built by the kth ant, is computed as the sum of the lengths of the arcs belonging to T^k. - The better an ant's tour is, the more pheromone the arcs belonging to this tour receive.

-- In general, arcs that are used by many ants and which are part of short tours, receive more pheromone and are therefore more likely to be chosen by ants in future iterations of the algorithm. - As we said, the relative performance of AS when compared to other Metaheuristics tends to decrease dramatically as the size of the test-instance increases. - Therefore, a substantial amount of research on ACO has focused on how to improve AS.
+- In general, arcs that are used by many ants and which are part of short tours, receive more pheromone - therefore more likely to be chosen by ants in future iterations of the algorithm.